PlainsightAI/sense-ui/readme.md

 To view all existing tags run `git tag`

-FIRST update `package.json` and update the version to `0.0.X`, where X should be your new version number.
+FIRST update and push `package.json` and update the version to `0.0.X`, where X should be your new version number.

 Then run `git tag v0.0.X` and make sure the tag version is same as the one in `package.json` file.